grishma-gedela/Snake-Game/README.md

 ### Features
 - **Color Scheme:**
-  - The snake's head is initially orange, and its body segments are light yellow.
+  - The snake's is light yellow in colour.
   - Food items are represented by dark blue circles.

 - **User Interaction:**